Frederick Douglass: Final years in Washington, D.C.

 The Freedman's Savings Bank went bankrupt on June 29, 1874, just a few months after Douglass became its president in late March.
 During that same economic crisis, his final newspaper, The New National Era, failed in September.

-When Republican Rutherford B. Hayes was elected president, he named Douglass United States Marshal for the District of Columbia, making him the first person of color to be so named.
+After Republican Rutherford B. Hayes was elected president in November 1876, he appointed Douglass as United States Marshal for the District of Columbia, making him the first person of color to be so named.
 The United States Senate voted to confirm him on March 17, 1877.
 Douglass accepted the appointment, which helped assure his family's financial security.
-During his tenure, Douglass was urged by his supporters to resign from his commission, since he was never asked to introduce visiting foreign dignitaries to the President, which is one of the usual duties of that post.
-However, Douglass believed that no covert racism was implied by the omission and stated that he was always warmly welcomed in presidential circles.
+During his tenure, Douglass was urged by his supporters to resign from his commission, because he was never asked to introduce visiting foreign dignitaries to the President, which was one of the usual duties of the post.
+However, Douglass believed that no covert racism was implied by the omission, and stated that he was always warmly welcomed in presidential circles.

 Cedar Hill, Douglass's house in the Anacostia neighborhood of Washington, D.C., is preserved as a National Historic Site.

 In 1877, Douglass visited his former enslaver Thomas Auld on his deathbed, and the two men reconciled.
 Douglass had met Auld's daughter, Amanda Auld Sears, some years prior.
 She had requested the meeting and had subsequently attended and cheered one of Douglass's speeches.
 Her father complimented her for reaching out to Douglass.
 The visit also appears to have brought closure to Douglass, although some criticized his effort.

 That same year, Douglass bought the house that was to be the family's final home in Washington, D.C., on a hill above the Anacostia River.
 He and Anna named it Cedar Hill (also spelled CedarHill).
-They expanded the house from 14 to 21 rooms and included a china closet.
-One year later, Douglass purchased adjoining lots and expanded the property to 15 acres (61,000 m^{2}).
+They expanded the house from 14 to 21 rooms and included a china closet and a studio where he did most of his work.
+One year later, Douglass purchased adjoining lots and expanded the property to 15 acres (61,000 m^{2}) with a large yard.
 The home is now preserved as the Frederick Douglass National Historic Site.

 In 1881, Douglass published the final edition of his autobiography, The Life and Times of Frederick Douglass, which he updated in 1892.
 In 1881, he was appointed Recorder of Deeds for the District of Columbia.
 His wife Anna Murray Douglass died in 1882, leaving the widower devastated.
 After a period of mourning, Douglass found new meaning from working with activist Ida B. Wells.
 He remarried in 1884, as mentioned above.

 Douglass also continued his speaking engagements and travel, both in the United States and abroad.
 With new wife Helen, Douglass toured the UK including Wales (possibly by invitation from abolitionist Jessie Donaldson), Ireland, France, Italy, Egypt, and Greece from 1886 to 1887.
 He became known for advocating Irish Home Rule and supported Charles Stewart Parnell in Ireland.